cu-av-department/student-worker-manual/readme.md

 ###### To Update This Document
 1. Login to Github as the `cu-av-department` user.
 2. Select `student-worker-manual` repository.
-Remain in `master` branch.
+Remain in `main` branch.
 3. Edit file on Github. `Preview` the file at least once prior to committing changes.
     - Refer to [Github Markdown Syntax Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) as needed.
 4. Commit changes.